WBBSE Chapter 6 Rock And Soil Topic A Rock Long Question And Answers

 Igneous rocks :

-Since igneous rocks are the first formed rocks on the surface, they are also known as primary rocks.
+- Igneous rocks are the first formed rocks on the Earth’s surface and are also known as primary rocks.

 Question 6.
 What are sedimentary rocks?